Fast Neural Network Inference on FPGAs for Triggering on Long-Lived Particles at Colliders: Physics benchmark and datasets

-Physics processes are simulated with a number of charged particles as decay products by two to ten, representative of the cases of two-body and multi-body decays of a $X$ particle with a uniform decay length $L_r$ in the range [0, 5]~m.
+Physics processes are simulated with a number of charged particles as decay products from two to ten, representative of the cases of two-body and multi-body decays of a $X$ particle with a uniformly distributed decay length $L_r$ in the range [0, 5]~m.
 An example of these simulated processes is depicted in Figure~\ref{fig:events}, where the case of two and ten tracks are reported.
 Each bin of the vertical axis corresponds to one of the 20 layers of the MDT chambers.
 The horizontal axis linearly maps the longitudinal coordinate of the MDT chambers.
 The number of bins on the horizontal axis is set to 333, a realistic average number of MDT tubes in the ATLAS detector.
 The images as in Figure~\ref{fig:events} constitute a convenient representation of the simulated and reconstructed physics process for training neural-network based algorithms.
-For each multi-body decay case, 5k images are generated separately, with a total of 45k available events.
+For each choice of charged particle multiplicity, 5k images are generated separately, with a total of 45k available events.
 The sample is randomly split in two parts so that 80\% of the images are employed for the trainings and the remaining 20\% for the evaluations.